binapani-edu/blog/blogs/gurukul-to-google/content.md

 This early education wasn't confined to technical skills. **The earliest forms of writing** (the still-undeciphered Indus script) point to a society that valued record-keeping and possibly had specialised scribes who passed their knowledge to the next generation.

-These **systems of knowledge before the Vedic period** set the stage for the more organised ways of teaching that would come later.
+These **systems of knowledge before the Vedic Period** set the stage for the more organised ways of teaching that would come later.

 ## The Gurukul Way: Learning with Life